 School Day and Bad Weather Policy

-- Parents of reception age children are asked to stay with their child until the bell rings at 8.55am
+- Parents are asked to stay with their child until the bell rings at 8.55am

 - Year 6 children may arrive and leave school independently, with written permission from their parents or carers

 - The Head of School and/or the Executive Headteacher is usually available at this time of day should you wish to speak to either of them